yosemitebandit/vebsite/om2/content/notes/24-sep/index.md

 - I found it very moving in parts
-- The podcast _Good Scribes Only_ has a short review, as does [the NYT](https://www.nytimes.com/2019/04/08/books/review-normal-people-sally-rooney.html)
+- The podcast _Good Scribes Only_ has a short review, as does [the NYT](https://www.nytimes.com/2019/04/08/books/review-normal-people-sally-rooney.html) which links Rooney's novels to Rachel Cusk's Outline series, and I think I agree with that

 :bug: David Hillis's Tree of Life